rfsbsb/getBooks/README.markdown

 There are tree classes:

-* DomFinder - Wich is an abstraction on PHP DOM class to make it easier to navigate in the document using XPATH
+* DomFinder - This is an abstraction on PHP DOM class to make it easier to navigate in the document using XPATH
 * Book - Book data and info parsing methods.
 * BookRetriever - Methods for search and retreive some especific book data.